Best Euro account in the US 2026

 A handful of major banks in the US do offer foreign currency accounts, but these are often aimed at high wealth individuals, business owners and corporate clients.
 An alternative is to open an account with a digital provider like Wise or Revolut.

-Read about some of the best foreign currency accounts in the US here.
+Read about some of the best multi currency accounts in the US here.
 Here’s a quick summary of the providers we covered earlier, as a reminder:

 • Revolut account: Choose from a no-fee standard account or upgrade to an account with a monthly fee for more features.
 Currency exchange uses the mid-market rate to plan limits, subject to fair usage and out of hours fees